 Israel nuked Yemen, period.
-This is hard fact that has been 100% confirmed.
+This is a hard fact that has been 100% confirmed.

 Just watch the video, the scintillating pixels are caused by particles from the nuclear explosion hitting the camera’s sensor, there can be no other explanation; note the white-hot ball of plasma seen briefly before the huge detonation.

 The camera never lies

 Until mobile phones with cameras and small video cameras were developed, small florescent lights were used as emergency nuclear explosion/radiation detectors.
 Now, phones and CCD video cameras have become dependable “slam dunk” nuclear detectors.

 The next few words are the technical explanation of why we are absolutely certain we are dealing with a nuclear event, with no questions whatsoever.
-This is information available to all member of the press, the military, the scientific community and the general public.
+This is information available to all members of the press, the military, the scientific community, and the general public.
 This means, of course, that anyone in “denial” of our assertion, proven with this much certainty, is defective as to mental function or suffers from moral degeneracy.

 The combination of the camera’s plastic lens and the photoelectric effect produced in the camera’s CCD pick-up chip (because it is basically a very large array of photodiodes) allows them to act as very good detectors of high-level ionizing radiation.
 Low-level radiation in this case is not of concern because it will not immediately kill you or have long-term negative health effects.